IsaacXu0808/Qyay-Web-App/README.md

 ## 2. Major Difficulties and Challenges

-* Real-time update is complex to implement with sockets and my alternative is polling, which does not allow a high perforamce.
+* Real-time update is complex to implement with sockets and my alternative is polling, which does not allow a high performance.
 * The size-fitting is still under construction, not included in the submission.

 ## 3. Learning Resources